By Terry Westlund, Co-founder of Financial Designs

 3) Monitor your progress towards funding retirement

-Work with an advisor that helps you set retirement goals and provides tools to track your progress.
+Work with an adviser that helps you set retirement goals and provides tools to track your progress.
 These tools should take into consideration not just your retirement funds, but also social security, pension plans and other assets.
-Additionally, your advisor should be someone who recognizes there is a balance between saving, paying off debt and enjoying life pre-retirement.
+Additionally, your adviser should be someone who recognizes there is a balance between saving, paying off debt and enjoying life pre-retirement.
+And you should only partner with a fiduciary… someone who is required to work with your best interest in mind.

 4) Establish a “fun fund” for vacations, concert tickets, hobbies, etc

 Everyone has an ideal way of how they want to spend their “free” time.
 Establish a plan to fund those activities while eliminating “buyers remorse”.
-This is something your investment advisor can help with.
+This is something your investment adviser can help with.
+Remodeling your kitchen or taking that dream vacation should be doable without the guilt.

 5) Ensure your assets are adequately protected